stelligent/honolulu_jenkins_cookbooks/README.md

 A collection of cookbooks and configuration used to set up a Jenkins server for the Honolulu application.
 You can point to this repo with OpsWorks if you want to create a custom Jenkins layer.

-Most of these cookbooks are just copies of open source cookbooks.
-They were retrieved using berkshelf, since it makes everything way easier.
+These cookbooks reference open source cookbooks that are managed using berkshelf, since it makes everything way easier.
 If you need to update the open source cookbooks, it's simple enough; just add the new dependency to Berksfile, and then run these commands:

 ```
 gem install bundler